Clocks going back, YAY an extra hour in bed HEAVEN!!!

 If you are a parent of a toddler (2 or older), I suggest you invest into a Gro clock this clock indicates when morning has arrived by a yellow sun appearing I love this clock and so will your toddler.

-When it is time to change the clocks, move it back by 45 minutes, for example your toddler normally wakes up at 7am but on the 29th October 2017, they will wake up at 6am therefore set the clock for 6.15am.
+When it is time to change the clocks, move it back by 45 minutes, for example your toddler normally wakes up at 7am, they will wake up at 6am therefore set the clock for 6.15am.
 That way, you are only expecting them to stay in bed for an extra 15 minutes.
 After 3 days move the time later by another 15 minutes and then after another 3 days move the time back by another 30 minutes then you will be at the correct time of 7am.
 Since you are adjusting their bedtime in the same manner by the end of the week their bodies should be adjusted to the new time.

 The most important thing to remember is to be patient as it may take your child a week or even two to become fully adjusted to the new time.
 Children are even more sensitive to time changes than adults.
 Children who are not sleeping well before the time change and are overtired to begin with will have an especially difficult time adjusting to the fall time change.